straightupjac/nft-merkle-allowlist-scaffold/README.md

 # 🖌️ nft-merkle-whitelist-scaffold
-Bootstrap an NFT minting site with merkle whitelists.
+Bootstrap an NFT minting site with merkle tree whitelists.

 Go to [nft-merkle-whitelist.vercel.app](https://nft-merkle-whitelist.vercel.app/) to see the latest deployment.